 Andrew Heyman, M.D.

 2007-2008 Fellow - Integrative Medicine

 Dr. Heyman has been involved in the field of Anti aging and functional medicine for the past 20 years, first as a certified shiatsu practitioner.
 He received formal training in Five element Shiatsu from the Meridian Institute in Pennsylvania.
 Dr. Heyman received a Masters in Health Services Administration at the University of Michigan School of Public Health and upon graduation, became the administrator for the University of Michigan Complementary and Alternative Medicine Research Center (CAMRC).
 From there, he went on to medical school, receiving his MD from the University of Michigan Medical School.
 He was the first resident to complete a combined family medicine and Integrative/Functional Medicine residency though the Department of Family Medicine.
 Dr. Heyman was also the first Integrative Medicine Fellow.
-Currently he is on faculty at the University of Michigan Department of Family Medicine as an Adjunct Assistant Professor.
+Currently, Dr. Heyman is in private practice in Virginia and continues to be active in Integrative Medicine at the national and international level.